MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-appvirtualization.md

 > You must specify the data type in the SyncML as &lt;Format&gt;chr&lt;/Format&gt;.
 For an example SyncML, refer to [Enabling a policy](./understanding-admx-backed-policies.md#enabling-a-policy).

-> The payload of the SyncML must be XML-encoded; for this XML encoding, you can use the [Coder's Toolbox](http://coderstoolbox.net/string/#!encoding=xml&action=encode&charset=us_ascii) online tool.
+> The payload of the SyncML must be XML-encoded; for this XML encoding, there are a variety of online encoders that you can use.
 To avoid encoding the payload, you can use CDATA if your MDM supports it.
 For more information, see [CDATA Sections](http://www.w3.org/TR/REC-xml/#sec-cdata-sect).

 <!--StartADMX-->
 ADMX Info: